-During the period, Fellows will design a series of visits, preferably no fewer than three (two individual and one group visit among all members of the fellowship cohort), to the campuses and communities of leaders of anchor institutions across AITF's membership.
+During the period, Fellows will design a series of visits, preferably no fewer than three, to the campuses/headquarters and communities of Chief Executives and other leaders at anchor institutions across AITF's membership.
 These visits can be conducted virtually if necessary.
 During these brief visits, Fellows will have an opportunity to receive insights from a host leader, and gain exposure to the internal and external structure of the particular institution's community partnerships.
 On each trip, Fellows will also engage relevant stakeholders in the institution and the community in order to provide a comprehensive view of how a particular anchor institution builds and sustains a commitment to its community, as well as the unique role of anchor leaders in these processes.
 These visits would emphasize both how the institution contributes to its community and how the institution is transformed by its engagement in the community.